What does the New Farm Bill mean for you?

 The time is now to look into the benefits available to you through the new farm bill.
 Everyone’s personal situation is different, but you want to make sure you’re taking everything into consideration and positioning yourself in the best possible way.
 I invite you to reach out to your ABBB Advisor or me to discuss your individual scenario.

 William “Bill” Glazner, CPA, CGMA, Partner, leads Adams, Brown, Beran & Ball, Chtd.’s Agriculture Industry niche.
 In addition to extensive research and analysis on emerging technologies in the Agriculture space, Bill has over 30 years of public accounting experience.
 He consults with ABBB’s agriculture clients on a wide variety of strategic issues.
-In addition, he manages the firm’s McPherson, KS office.
+For more information, contact Bill.